| 26

 D)

-The smaller the better.
+Page Size: The smaller the better.
 Keep it under 15k if you can.
 The smaller the

 better.
 Keep it under 12k if you can.
 The smaller the better.
 Keep it